-The stark difference between the two proposals can be seen clearly by comparing the thematic map of the Senate Majority / LATFOR proposal with the map titled, Senate Alternative Revision, February 12, 2012, % Deviation from Ideal Population, Based on LATFOR Adjusted Database.
+The stark difference between the two proposals can be seen clearly by comparing the thematic map of the Senate Majority proposal with the map titled, "Senate Alternative, February 9, 2012, Submitted to LATFOR by Todd Breitbart, % Deviation from Ideal Population, Based on LATFOR Adjusted Database."

-Not only are the deviations smaller on the whole in the Senate Alternative Revision (February 12, 2012), but the distribution is also radically different.
+Not only are the deviations smaller on the whole in the Senate Alternative (February 9, 2012), but the distribution is radically different.
 The upstate region shows a mix of under- and over-populated districts, and the most and least populous districts are both located upstate.
 Indeed, all the districts that are more than one per-cent above or below the ideal are located upstate.
 This is the pattern that results when population deviations are used for the legitimate purpose of minimizing the division of counties, as required by the NYS Constitution.